MrSprinkleToes/portfolio/README.md

 ## About me

-I am Luke Weaver, a programmer with a love for building interesting things.
-I have been programming since 2016 and am proficient in Lua, Javascript, and Python, with an increasing understanding of C++.
+I am Luke Weaver, a programmer who loves to build interesting things.
+I have been programming since 2016.
+I use Lua and Javascript on a near daily basis and have an increasing understanding of C++.
 My programming journey started on Roblox, where I have developed a number of small projects.
 In addition to my programming abilities, I have a strong interest in electronics engineering and enjoy cooking in my spare time.
-Despite facing challenges due to a physical disability that requires me to use a wheelchair, I am determined and dedicated to pursuing my passions and learning more as a programmer.
+I am determined and dedicated to pursuing my passions and learning more as a programmer.

 ---